andrechristikan/ack-nestjs-boilerplate/README.md

 3. Create Database, [follow this instruction from mongodb official](mongodb-create-database-url)

-    > NOTE: If you use mongodb < v5, you need some adjust in `src/database/database.service.ts`
+    > NOTE: If we use mongodb < v5, we need some adjust in `src/database/database.service.ts`

     ```ts
     // src/database/database.service.ts